The upside-down map

 “Blessed are those who hunger and thirst after righteousness, for they shall be filled.”

-Coming out of upheaval, you need a new map of what actually matters, and the Beatitudes are it.
-The wilderness taught you things the easy years never could, and most of them looked like losses at the time.
-A poverty of spirit, where you finally stopped pretending you had it together.
-A real mourning, no longer managed or hidden.
-A hunger for righteousness sharpened by going so long without it.
+Coming out of upheaval, you need a truer map of what actually matters, and the Beatitudes are it.
+The wilderness taught you things the easy years never could, and most of them looked like losses at the time: a poverty of spirit, where you finally stopped pretending you had it together; a real mourning, no longer managed or hidden; a hunger for righteousness sharpened by going so long without it.
 The old you, and the world you came from, would file all of that under failure.
 Jesus files it under blessed, and not as a consolation prize but as the very ground of the kingdom.
 This is why reorientation reaches past your habits into your scoring system.
 The values you absorbed before the shaking, what makes a life impressive, secure, successful, may be close to exactly backward.
 So let Him redraw the map.
 Let Him tell you that the brokenness you would have hidden is nearer the center of the kingdom than the competence you used to prize.
 Let Him reorient, at the root, what you count as blessing.